tasket/Qubes-VM-hardening/README.md

 At the `vm-boot-protect-root` level, the $privdirs paths will be renamed as backups, effectively removing them from the VM startup.
 Then whitelisting, hash/checksumming and deployment are done (if configured).
 This protects VM startup from attacks that had previously achieved privilege escalation.

-The special `vm-boot-protect-cli` level unconditionally goes to the service shell.

 ### Configuration